Xfinity Modem Disconnecting: How to Fix the Issue

 Before we look at the solutions, it's good to know the common reasons for Xfinity modem disconnections.
 Finding the main issue can help you save time and effort when fixing the problem.

 The reasons can include outside factors like internet service outages and signal interference.
-They can also include inside problems such as outdated firmware, a crowded network, or a modem that does not work well.
+They can also include problems such as outdated firmware, a crowded network, or a modem that does not work well.
 Let's take a closer look at some of these issues.

 Signal Interference and Its Impact on Connectivity